Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Supplementary Experiments

-It can be observed that when non-uniform sampling is applied, the probabilities of each seed to be sampled exhibit differences of several multiples, and only a small fraction of seeds have higher probabilities to be sampled.
+It can be observed that with non-uniform sampling, there is a significant disparity in the probabilities of seeds being sampled and a relatively small subset of the candidate seeds exhibits higher sampling probabilities.
 Thus, we can conclude that the average amplitude corresponding to the scalar gradient of a seed is positively correlated with the importance of the corresponding perturbation to the model accuracy.

-It is worth noting that quantifying the importance of seeds or perturbations through the amplitude of scalar gradients may be better than that through similarity evaluated by cosine or Euclidean distance, since vectors from high-dimensional Gaussian distributions tend to be orthogonal, which results in the similarity distance of random perturbations with the same dimensionality as billion-sized LLMs typically being very close to 0, making it difficult to distinguish numerically.
+It is worth noting that quantifying the importance of seeds or perturbations through the amplitude of scalar gradients may be better than that through similarity evaluated by cosine or Euclidean distance, since vectors from high-dimensional Gaussian distributions tend to be orthogonal to each other, which results in the similarity distance of random perturbations with the same dimensionality as billion-sized LLMs typically being very close to 0, making it difficult to distinguish numerically.
 Therefore, it is challenging for distance-based methods to assign significantly different importance to various seeds or perturbations.
 That is the reason why we adopt the amplitude of the scalar gradient to quantify the seed importance.